rtkaczyk/inslick/doc/userguide.md

 SELECT * FROM customer WHERE name IN ('Tyler', 'Marla') OR name IS NULL
 ```

-This is simply a note on SQL semantics and has nothing to do with InSlick itself
+This is simply a note on SQL semantics and has nothing to do with InSlick itself.

 ### Empty Collections
 Empty collections are not supported.
 Appropriate guards should be added before running a query or